 After your content is full of value, you can implement some simple SEO optimizations to make your content more digestible for both your patients and the Google crawlers reading your site.
 Many of the content optimizations have to do with the phrases you want to rank for on search engines: KEYWORDS.
 You will not be rewarded for endlessly stuffing in the keywords you want to show up for (For example, don’t put… "Botox LA” in every line).
 Instead, seamlessly integrate the phrases your patients are searching for naturally as they make sense in your headers and content.

 Remember, that NOT every keyword is created equal.
 Be careful not to be fooled by companies that help you rank for thousands of keywords.
 That's bullshit.
 We've seen countless of companies send reports that are worthless to clients.
 It makes absolutely no sense to rank number one for a keyword no one is searching for.
-Look for accountability in marketing companies to track and optimize your keywords that actually drive business results.
-(Check out our guide to help you navigate both your pay per click and SEO efforts).PPC: Keyword Categories
+Look for accountability in marketing companies to track and optimize PPC keywords that actually drive business results.

 At the end of the day, Content is the most important pillar of your SEO strategy!
 Deliver quality content and your patients and Google will reward you with increased traffic.